bulletmark/cdhist/README.md

 Each user who wants to use the cdhist facility should add the following lines to their `~/.bashrc` or `~.zshrc` file (after where your PATH is set up so that the command `cdhist` can be found).
-This creates the `cd` wrapper command in your interactive shell session as a tiny function.
+This installs hooks and creates the `cd` wrapper command in your interactive shell session as a tiny function.
 Note you can [customize the command name](#alternative-command-name) if you want.

 ```sh
 if type cdhist &>/dev/null; then